-While this additional expression $E{P,Q}$ does not at this point have a formal lower bound, in [13] the authors study it by simulation, and show that non-trivial improvements in the capacity lower bounds remain possible.
+While this additional expression $E{P,Q}$ does not at this point have a formal lower bound, in [12] the authors study it by simulation, and show that non-trivial improvements in the capacity lower bounds remain possible.
 Because they find an exact expression for the information capacity (albeit in terms that are not yet directly calculable), in a strong sense this work shows the limits of what is possible using independent and identically distributed (i.i.d.) block lengths to generate codewords.
 It is not clear, however, that one could not obtain even better lower bounds by allowing more general methods to generate a codebook.

-- Using the information-theoretic formulation of [13], bound $E{P,Q}$ to derive improved lower bounds for the deletion channel. - Find ways to more formally connect the information-theoretic analysis and the algorithmic analysis for the lower bound. - Consider random codebooks for the deletion channel that are not constructed by using i.i.d. block lengths.
+- Using the information-theoretic formulation of [12], bound $E{P,Q}$ to derive improved lower bounds for the deletion channel. - Find ways to more formally connect the information-theoretic analysis and the algorithmic analysis for the lower bound. - Consider random codebooks for the deletion channel that are not constructed by using i.i.d. block lengths.
 Can one show that more general methods can lead to higher transmission capacity?

-7. Upper bounds on the capacity of deletion channels
+7 Upper Bounds on the Capacity of Deletion Channels

 Given the advances that have occurred in finding lower bounds for the capacity of deletion channels, it seems natural to consider upper bounds.
 Our lower bounds might, after all, be approaching their natural limit.
 Unfortunately, very little is known about upper bounds for the deletion channel; past upper bounds have focused on other error models.
-For example, Ullman provides combinatorial upper bounds on the capacity for multiple synchronization errors, but the bounds deal with both insertion and deletion errors, and have zero probability of error [45].
-Until recently, the only formal upper bound specifically for the deletion channel that we are aware of is the trivial upper bound from the erasure channel of 1 - p.
+Until recently, the only formal upper bound for the deletion channel that we are aware of is the trivial upper bound from the erasure channel of 1-p.

-A first attack on question of upper bounds was recently undertaken in [8].
+The question of upper bounds was recently tackled in [8].
 The authors first provide an upper bound approach based on a transformation that allows one to instead bound a memoryless channel's capacity per unit cost.
 (See similarly the results for sticky channels below in Section 8.1.)
-Binary input strings are transformed into a sequence of run lengths, so the string 0010111 would be represented as 2, 1, 1, 3.
+Binary input strings are transformed into a sequence of run lengths, so the string 0010111 would be represented as 2,1,1,3.
 The output can also be viewed as a sequence of run lengths.
 In order to turn the deletion channel into a memoryless channel, the output is enhanced with side information: if an entire run of the input is deleted, a run length of 0 is given at the output.
-For example, if the input 0010111 led to an output of 001111, the corresponding output run lengths with side information would be 2, 1, 0, 3, instead of the actual block lengths 2, 4.
+For example, if the input 0010111 led to an output of 001111, the corresponding output run lengths with side information would be 2,1,0,3, instead of the actual block lengths 2,4.

 In this setting, it makes sense to define the cost of a symbol for the new channel to simply be the corresponding number; i.e. the symbol 2 has a cost of two, as it corresponds to two bits of the input.
 Then the capacity per unit cost of the new channel with side information gives an upper bound on the capacity of the deletion channel.
-Standard techniques [1] then give that the capacity C can be bounded by where I(x) = D(P(x), Q) is the information divergence between the output distribution on input x and Q is any distribution over the positive integers.
+Standard techniques [1] then give that the capacity can be bounded by where I(x) = D(P(x), Q) is the information divergence between the output distribution on input x and Q is any distribution over the positive integers.
 It remains a technical challenge to choose a near-optimal distribution Q over the infinite domain and numerically determine bounds; this is discussed further in [8].
-Some results using this approach are presented below.